 There was no way we could miss this window and its Autumn leaves:

 I played Juliet, why not!
-The window is just too romantic to let it pass.
+The window was just too romantic to let pass.

 This staircase leads to more coffee tables (used as a spacious lawn in the drama):

 Again, I am amazed at how these location places are being turned into touristy spots.
 I just love the way Koreans maximize a place’s potential.
 Sanmotoongi maintains its connection with the (almost) decade-old drama.
 In my case, I had to watch the drama because of this newly-discovered cafe.
 Whichever case it is, Korea wins!

 Sharing a few interesting things at the cafe: